amuweee/covid_ds/README.md

 Project is separated into multiple sections
 - **ETL** Retrieving COVID-19 infected and death data, along with world population data
+- **Data Preprocessing** Scripts and notebooks related to preprocessing the raw data

 ### ETL

+Contains scripts related to Extract, Transform, and Load from data source into a local SQLite database.
 Data are downloaded from source, transformed in format convenient for database storage, and loaded into separate SQLite databases.
 Run below command under virtual environment to download and store into a local SQLite databases
 ```